Email: firstname.lastname@example.org »

 - Berthing fees, boat fuel, water, etc.

 What is not included?

 - Examination fees for SRC and Yachtmaster exams as these are paid direct to the RYA through the examiner.

-- Any meals or travel ashore.
+- Onboard provisioning and meals or travel ashore.

 - Island Tour or Expedition expenses.